kevin143carr/tarpon-installer/README.md

 - `displayfinalerrors` shows a final scrollable GUI popup with up to the first 3 logged errors from the run.
 If omitted, it defaults to `False`.
 - `continuewitherrors` continues per-step execution after errors in copy/modify stages when set to `True`.
 If omitted, it defaults to `False`.
 - `usediagnostics` enables the optional `[DIAGNOSTICS]` section after `[FINAL]`.
 If omitted, it defaults to `False`.
-- Diagnostics are currently local-only.
-Remote installs skip `[DIAGNOSTICS]` and log a warning.
+- Diagnostics run for both local installs and `REMOTELINUX` installs when `[STARTUP] usediagnostics = True`.
+- For `REMOTELINUX`, diagnostic commands execute on the target host over SSH and `DIAG::...` entries report pass/fail from the remote exit code.

 When `usegui = False`, you can still pass `--userinput KEY=VALUE`, `--option OPTION`, and `--strict-tokens` on the command line to control the non-GUI run.
 Add `--liveviewlog` if you want the non-GUI run to stream log output to the terminal while still writing the normal `.log` file.